Module 9 : EEG#

 9.3.3 Signal Amplification and Filtering#

 Since these signals are extremely weak (measured in microvolts), they are first amplified to make them readable.
-Then, unwanted noise-like eye blinks, muscle artifacts, or 50/60 Hz power line interference-is filtered out to ensure the recorded data is clean and accurate.
+Then, unwanted noise, such as eye blinks, muscle artifacts, or 50/60 Hz power line interference-is filtered out to ensure the recorded data is clean and accurate.

 Upside Down Labs Hardware compatible with EEG signal acquisition and processing: